8 Types of Evergreen Trees & How to Pick the Best One

 2. Norway Spruce (Picea abies)

 If a stately, tall tree with graceful drooping branches and large cones is what you desire, a Norway spruce might be the thing for you.
-These fast-growing conifers can grow up to three feet in a year once they get established and are hardy in USDA zones 3 to 7.
+Once they get established, these fast-growing conifers can grow up to 3 feet in a year and are hardy in USDA Zones 3 to 7.

 Their pyramidal shape and low branches make them an excellent choice for windbreaks or blocking unsightly views, and even better yet, deer pass them by to eat something else—they’re prickly!